-When someone dies suddenly, our first response is often denial, then shock, confusion and pain.
-Fatal heart attacks and strokes, car accidents, suicide can leave family members perplexed and searching for answers.
-In these cases, family members may be left with unresolved issues, such as guilt, anger, and feelings of emptiness.
+When someone dies suddenly, our first response is often denial, then shock, confusion, and pain.
+Fatal heart attacks and strokes, car accidents, and suicide can leave family members troubled and searching for answers.
+In these cases, family members may be left with unresolved issues, such as guilt, anger, anxiety, despair, and feelings of emptiness.
 Sometimes we have to learn to forgive ourselves and our loved one who died.
 It can take longer to heal from this loss and it is important to give yourself time to grieve before pushing yourself to “move on.”
 Getting support from family, clergy, friends, and grief groups can help.

 Symptoms of Grief

 Grief affects our whole being—physically, socially, emotionally, and spiritually.
 Each of us will have different symptoms.
 If you have had a previous loss, you may experience grief this time in a similar or different way, depending on the situation, your relationship with the deceased, and other significant emotional factors in your life at the time.
 Culture, religion, and social norms influence what we are comfortable showing to others and even what we are comfortable admitting to ourselves.

 - Low energy/exhaustion/weakness/fatigue

 - Stomach aches, loss of appetite

 - Sleep disturbance—too much or too little, disturbed dreams